-- After you have completed your stool sample collection, you drop off the collection kit at any UPS store or call to schedule a pick-up where it will be sent directly back to Exact Sciences Laboratories.
-All postage is pre-paid. - Exact Sciences Laboratories will test your stool sample and send the results back to the healthcare provider who prescribed your test.
-Your test results will be shared with you.
+- After you have completed your stool sample collection, you drop off the collection kit at any UPS store or call to schedule a pick-up where it will be sent directly back to Exact Sciences Laboratories within 3 days of your sample collection.
+All postage is pre-paid. - Exact Sciences Laboratories will test your stool sample and send the results directly back to your doctor.
+Your doctor will contact you with your test results.

 Should you have any questions or concerns, Exact Sciences Laboratories offers a dedicated Customer Support Center that will be happy to assist you.
 You can call, toll free, and speak with a representative at 844-870-8870.
-More resources are also available online at www.cologuard.com.
+More resources are also available online at www.cologuard.com or at your healthcare provider's office.